Should Elementary Schools Stop Teaching Math?

 In his article “Formal Arithmetic at Age Ten, Hurried or Delayed?”
 Harvey Bluedorn tries to make the case that teaching math should be delayed.
 He suggests that children should be first taught math around the age of 10.

 Bluedorn’s “Historical Perspective” goes through different eras and shows that math wasn’t usually taught until the age of 11 or later.
-I am concerned about these time periods because they are so different from our own time.
+I'm concerned about his use of these time periods because they're so different from our own time.
 Sure, you could probably have started teaching math at one time at 15 and easily teach the student all they need to know by 16 or 17, simply because people needed a lot less math knowledge.
 Now students need to know advanced geometry, advanced algebra, trigonometry, probability and statistics, and calculus to get into a lot of higher paying and high demand careers.
 Can we realistically teach all of these subjects well if we first introduce math at 10 or 12 or 14 or whatever is supposedly a good starting age?

 The author does try to address this by bringing up the case of Michelle, a 16 year old who was having problems with grammar.
 The problem of struggling adult learners is actually a result of having been taught too early.
 Michelle's early education in grammar is blamed for her later difficulties with the subject.
 The author states that he wanted to take a "neurological vacuum cleaner and just suck out all those mixed-up synapses that kept getting in our way."
 Supposedly, the girl was only struggling to learn because she had been taught too early.
 I wondered how much grammar Michelle has actually learned and how well she had learned it.

 Learning anything new is hard, even for a developmentally ready adult.
 I never learned any physics or genetics in school.
-I have decided to learn these things as an adult.
-It has taken me months to wrap my head around the basics, despite not having any "mixed-up synapses" from learning "too early."
-The idea that you can learn something almost overnight when you are "developmentally ready" is simply not true.
-I doubt we would have 30 million functionally illiterate adults in this country if learning when you are older was really so easy.
+I've tried to learn these things as an adult.
+It's taken me months to wrap my head around the basics, despite not having any "mixed-up synapses" from learning "too early."
+The idea that you can learn something almost overnight when you're "developmentally ready" is simply not true.
+I doubt we would have 30 million functionally illiterate adults in this country if learning when you're older was really so easy.

 Another point Bluedorn made is that adults who hated math actually enjoyed the reasoning behind math when they had to study it in graduate school.
 The question is how much did their K - 6 education in math contribute to their later ability to understand and appreciate math in graduate school.
 Didn't their early math learning contribute to later math understanding?
 If these students had never been exposed to any math at all, could they really have been taught years of elementary and/or middle school math in a matter of weeks or months with full appreciation of the reasoning behind it, just because they have a greater level of understanding as adults?